GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/settings.rst

 the app will be displayed at.
 Hovering the mouse over a floating point value will display its full precision through a tooltip.

+**Show Driver experiment notifications** If checked, the Radeon Raytracing Analyzer will display a notification banner under the main drop down menu of the user interface indicating when a scene contains modified Driver experiments.

 .. image:: media/settings/general_1.png

 Themes and colors